 Jitsi is a free alternative to Google Hangouts, but will manage bigger groups.
 However, I have found it to be very unreliable – I had planned to use it for The Karma Club, but it was so unstable we moved to Discord instead.

 Discord is the system I would recommend – providing you have access to someone who can set up an area for you to play in.
 Discord has been used by gamers for years for voice chat while they play online – it’s stable and doesn’t use much bandwidth.
 But it has a fairly steep learning curve if you are setting up a server (it’s a much simpler if you’re just using it to play a game).
 Discord allows for lots of sub-rooms, and players can move themselves from room to room.
+(Click here for our tips for setting up a Discord server.)

 Video chat tips: